liqd/adhocracy3/docs/frontend/overview.rst

 ----------

-`TypeScript <http://www.typescriptlang.org/>`__ is an open-source language mainly developed by microsoft.
+`TypeScript <http://www.typescriptlang.org/>`__ is an open-source language mainly developed by Microsoft.

 It contains many features of upcoming JavaScript versions (ES6/7) as well as static typing while staying compatible with ES5.
 Notable